techidaily/site-ai-live-streaming/source/_posts/new-2024-approved-6-must-have-tools-for-successful-game-streaming.md

 No doubt, gaming streaming has witnessed a notable surge in popularity.
 It can be understood through the following statistics about streaming:

-1. In 2024, [game live-streaming viewers](#:~:text=Games%20Live%20Streaming%20%2D%20United%20States%20It,expected%20to%20reach%2091.2m%20users%20by%202028.)will probably reach over 900 million.
+1. In 2024, [game live-streaming viewers](#:~:text=Games%20Live%20Streaming%20%2D%20United%20States%20It,expected%20to%20reach%2091.2m%20users%20by%202028.) will probably reach over 900 million.
-2. According to estimates, the revenue in this market is expected to reach [US$13.65 billion](https://www.statista.com/outlook/amo/media/games/games-live-streaming/worldwide)in 2024.
+2. According to estimates, the revenue in this market is expected to reach [US$13.65 billion](https://www.statista.com/outlook/amo/media/games/games-live-streaming/worldwide) in 2024.
-3. [io](https://restream.io/blog/live-streaming-statistics/)reports that the esports viewership will grow to 640 million by 2025.
+3. [io](https://restream.io/blog/live-streaming-statistics/) reports that the esports viewership will grow to 640 million by 2025.
-4. The game live-streaming market is anticipated to reach around [7 billion users](https://www.statista.com/outlook/amo/media/games/games-live-streaming/worldwide)by 2028.
+4. The game live-streaming market is anticipated to reach around [7 billion users](https://www.statista.com/outlook/amo/media/games/games-live-streaming/worldwide) by 2028.

 ## Part 2\.
 The Best Gaming Streaming Platforms in 2024